Oddlet: Paul Erdős · 1 min read

 - Quanta Magazine — Cash for Math: The Erdős Prizes Live On — Posthumous administration of the bounty system by Ron Graham; modern mathematicians (Terence Tao, Ben Green, James Maynard et al.) still claiming Erdős prizes.

-The Man Who Knew Paris
+The Man Who Drew the Curtains

 Wonder, delivered.